theforeman/smart_proxy_monitoring/README.md

 ```

 In Icinga Web 2 you also have to add an authentication backend
-"external".
+`external`.
 ```
 # vi /etc/icingaweb2/authentication.ini
 [External]
 backend = "external"
 ```

-Furthermore a role is required assigning permissions to your user.
+Furthermore, a role is required assigning permissions to your user.
 ```
 # vi /etc/icingaweb2/roles.ini
 [Foreman]